Canon 70D vs Panasonic G3

 |14.||Panasonic G10||Y||mono / -||-||-||mini||2.0||-||-||-|

 |15.||Panasonic G2||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the 70D has a microphone port, which is missing on the G3.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 70D and the G3 have been discontinued, but can regularly be found used on eBay.
+Both the 70D and the G3 have been discontinued, but can regularly be found used on ebay.
 The G3 was replaced by the Panasonic G5, while the 70D was followed by the Canon 80D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 70D Manual (free pdf) or the online Panasonic G3 Manual.
+Further information on the features and operation of the 70D and G3 can be found, respectively, in the Canon 70D Manual (free pdf) or the online Panasonic G3 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 70D or the Panasonic G3 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.